keoai/quoeto/README.md

 # Claim system
 //To make understandable what I work on and to distribute (crowd write) the according scientific work, I will postulate a set of cheeky claims that challenge many established theories and assumptions.
 The function ϕ(xd4) is the reference function which is called for the densest packing of information in natural language (NL)
 //
->
+-
 ├ LMR can serve as foundation for a meta-category theory
     LMR advanced in a system language 'ini' can serve as foundation for any type of irregular recursive logic, lets call it χ-recursion for now //χ references chiral symmetry break in one of the values in a ternaty logic LMR, which is M due to which the system is asymmetric and hence undergoes time. ini can be integrated into Q and Q can be integrated into ini //Q is any valid expression of theoretical physics\\
-> The resulting dynamic grammar can be fixed in a state where parameters are set to: one down-spin iteration to align the indefinite integral of the architecture two up-spin iterations to reach conceptual cardinality (capability to transfer semantic content loss-free) one abstraction process which will produce trace condensates such as this code from line 24 to line 28
+- The resulting dynamic grammar can be fixed in a state where parameters are set to: one down-spin iteration to align the indefinite integral of the architecture two up-spin iterations to reach conceptual cardinality (capability to transfer semantic content loss-free) one abstraction process which will produce trace condensates
-<
+- spacetimebird is noob at the readme syntax (update follows)
 //
 ├ Information is hot: Higher order chimera interaction of higher order information (containing inter-observational information theory sampling) cause symmetry breaks in momentum values (of asymmetrically entangled information) that cause particle generation //in generations of bifurcation architecture (matter and antimatter) which must be asymmetric as heat is generated through complex (constructive) spin interference which is formal close to a multi-dimensional vortex with (charge dependent) curl or shear.
   Respectively default values are derived from current entropy position in given universe and the correspondence between